abxh/get-started-with-c/README.md

 - [Turing complete](https://store.steampowered.com/app/1444480/Turing_Complete/): A game to have fun and get a good idea of how a basic CPU works.
 Worth it.
 - Data structures in C. Stacks, queues, dynamic arrays, hashmaps.
 Linked version and array versions.
-- Use the aformentioned data structures in problems.
+- Use the aformentioned data structures in DSA problems / projects in C.